opendocsg/slw-judgments-backfill/2003_SGHC_105/report.md

 **_No serious injustice has been committed_**

-20     It is settled law that the court will only exercise its revisionary powers when it is necessary to correct a serious injustice which is so palpably wrong that it strikes at the exercise of judicial power by the court below: _Ang Poh Chuan_ [1996] 1 SLR 326.
-The court’s revisionary jurisdiction is jealously guarded, and must not be misused to commence backdoor appeals: _Koh Thian Huat v PP_ [2002] 3 SLR 28.
+20     It is settled law that the court will only exercise its revisionary powers when it is necessary to correct a serious injustice which is so palpably wrong that it strikes at the exercise of judicial power by the court below: _Ang Poh Chuan_ <span class="citation">[1996] 1 SLR 326</span>.
+The court’s revisionary jurisdiction is jealously guarded, and must not be misused to commence backdoor appeals: _Koh Thian Huat v PP_ <span class="citation">[2002] 3 SLR 28</span>.

 21     In his petition for revision, Chua highlighted certain factors in support of his plea for criminal revision.
 These factors are summarised below: